Image: Bobbie Belfry

 Kael does 2SLGBTQI+ and music-themed workshops, concerts and keynotes.

-Kael has a PhD in Education from the University of Toronto.
-During their doctoral research, they investigated how songs composed and recorded from interviews they conducted with 2SLGBTQI+ families opened up dialogue with equity-seeking youth about gender, sexuality, embodiment, and relationships.
-Currently, Kael is a Postdoctoral Fellow and instructor in the Faculty of Liberal Arts and Professional Studies at York University where they are working on two arts-based research projects with newcomer and refugee young people.
-These projects examine how community music programs, songwriting, recording, performance, and other creative activities enable newcomer and refugee youth to develop and extend their expressive skills, build connections and collaborative networks, and experience personal empowerment and wellbeing.
-As part of this research, Kael uses an innovative, participatory research creation method they developed called, “collaborative ethnographic songwriting.”
+Kael is an Assistant Professor in Children, Childhood, & Youth Studies in the Department of Humanities, Faculty of Liberal Arts and Professional Studies at York University in Toronto, Canada.
+They teach in the undergraduate program and also conduct arts-based research using an innovative, participatory research creation method they developed called, “collaborative ethnographic songwriting.”
 A robust method for collecting, analyzing, and disseminating research data through music, collaborative ethnographic songwriting supports equity-seeking people to compose, record, and document their stories in song.
-Using this method, Kael has worked as an artist researcher on various research digital storytelling and research-informed theatre projects as well as with 2SLGBTQI+ individuals and families, breast cancer survivors, and newcomer and refugee youth.
+Using this method, Kael has worked on various research digital storytelling and research-informed theatre projects as well as with 2SLGBTQI+ individuals, youth, and families, breast cancer survivors, and newcomer and refugee youth.

-Kael is also singer-songwriter and whip smart wordsmith, and they’re sure to entertain.
+Formerly going by the name, “Kate Reid,” Kael is also singer-songwriter and whip smart wordsmith, and they’re sure to entertain.
 Slam-storytelling meets many a queer-themed tune in Kael’s songs, which just might have you rolling in the aisles with laughter or dabbing tears from your eyes.
-With five albums under their belt and a slew of singles, they perform at live music venues, music and Pride festivals, youth and arts conferences, universities, public schools, union meetings, and in people’s living rooms and back yards.
-Kael also combines musical activism with public pedagogy by facilitating workshops, giving concerts, and delivering musical keynote addresses for universities and colleges, secondary schools, conferences, and community service organizations.
+With five albums under their belt and a slew of singles, they have performed at live music venues, music and Pride festivals, and in people’s living rooms and back yards.
+Kael also combines musical activism with public pedagogy by facilitating workshops, giving concerts, and delivering musical keynote addresses for youth and arts conferences, union meetings, universities and colleges, secondary schools, conferences, and community service organizations.

 Kael Reid, PhD